Rirg/gatsby-starter/README.md

 1.  **Start developing.**

-    Create a file in the root called `.env.development` with corresponding WORDPRESS_URL
+    Create a file in the root called `.env.development` with the corresponding WORDPRESS_URL

     Navigate into your new site’s directory and start it up.

     ```shell
-    cd my-default-starter/
+    cd my-project/
     npm install
     gatsby develop
     ```

-1.  **Open the source code and start editing**
+2.  **Open the source code and start editing**

     Your site is now running at `http://localhost:8000`!